department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/avs/research/2023-04-MVP-Usability/research-plan.md

 - How many participants do you want in your study?
 15
 - How many completed sessions do you need to consider your study complete?
 10
 - Participant type
   - What type of participants do you want to have?
-Veterans and Caregivers
+Veterans and Caregivers (10 Veterans and 5 Caregivers)
 - Sex
   - What sex do you want your participants to be?
 Various (a mix of all below)
 - Age